AJ Bell review

 AJ Bell funds

-AJ Bell has a list of favourite funds to help you choose your investments.
-There’s a filter tool which lets you find a fund that suits you.
+AJ Bell has some excellent resources for investing in funds.
+It has a “favourite funds” feature with a filter tool lets you find a fund that suits you.
 You can filter by your investment goal, the type of fund and the sector.

 When deciding on its list, AJ Bell considers loads of different factors, including: